Hong Wang

-Hong Wang (王虹 (Wáng Hóng); born 1991) is a Chinese mathematician who works in Fourier analysis and geometric measure theory.
-She received the Maryam Mirzakhani New Frontiers Prize in 2022 and the Salem Prize in 2025.
+Hong Wang (王虹 (Wáng Hóng); born 1991) is a Chinese mathematician known for her research in Fourier analysis and geometric measure theory.
+She was awarded the Fields Medal in 2026 for her contributions to Fourier restriction, Falconer's conjecture, Furstenberg sets in the plane, and the Kakeya conjecture.
+She is the third woman and the first Chinese woman to win the award.